fliptanedo/FlipWebsite2025/README.md

 <mark>Okay.
 At this point, I got so frustrated trying to hack together tailwind commands from the default Hugo Blox framework.
 I'm just going to install tailwindcss.</mark>

+*Okay, once I let myself use Tailwind to put things together this was pretty straightforward*

+I changed my responsive design to a 4-column grid for large screens and a 2-column grid for small screens.
+The 2-column grid lists the text to the right of the icon, not below.
+This fills out the space nicely.
+(And I stumbled upon this accidentally.)

 # Filling in other pages

 At this stage most of the template is set up.
 Now let's fill in the content.